-IPNC, the International Pinot Noir Celebration, has been on my bucket list since I moved to Oregon in 2006.
-I finally got to attend this year!
-This three-day event, held every year in July on the campus of Linfield College in McMinnville, Oregon, lived up to its hype.
+IPNC, the International Pinot Noir Celebration, is one of the world’s most premiere wine events.
+Held held every year in July on the campus of Linfield College in McMinnville, Oregon, this three-day event lived up to its hype.

 The event is described as a “mecca for lovers of Pinot Noir,” but I’d also add that it’s a food lover’s paradise as well, with cuisine prepared by some of the biggest and most badass chefs in the Pacific Northwest.